Which Microgreen Soil is Best -Part 2

 - Home Microgreens Store

 But What About Slow-growing Microgreens?

 Can slower-growing microgreens such as basil grow in the nutrient-poor coconut coir for 20 or more days?

 The coir and peat mixes are amended with natural, nutrient-rich ingredients.
 Will these nutrients help slow-growing microgreens grow faster and produce better plants?

 In this article, we will plant and grow Dark Opal Basil in three microgreen soil media and document the results.

 Day 0 – Planting Basil Seed in Microgreen Soil Media

-In the photo above, 1.0-gram of Dark Opal Basil Seeds is sown on three types of microgreen soil media.
+In the photo above, 1.0 grams of Dark Opal Basil Seeds are sown on three types of microgreen soil media.
 From left to right, pure coconut coir, a coir-based potting mix, and a peat-based potting mix.

 The basil seeds and microgreens will be germinated and grown exactly as the cabbage microgreens were in the test described in The Best Soil for Microgreens.

 All of our microgreen soil and jute media articles are listed below if you’d like to compare this test with the others.